japila-books/spark-sql-internals/docs/spark-sql-LongHashedRelation.md

 getValue(key: InternalRow): InternalRow
 ----

-NOTE: `getValue` is part of link:spark-sql-HashedRelation.adoc#getValue[HashedRelation Contract] to give the value internal row for a given key.
+NOTE: `getValue` is part of spark-sql-HashedRelation.md#getValue[HashedRelation Contract] to give the value internal row for a given key.

 `getValue` checks if the input `key` is null at `0` position and if so gives `null`.
 Otherwise, `getValue` takes the long value at position `0` and <<getValue, gets the value>>.